thomasbiddle/terraform-aws-vpc-peering/README.md

 - `peer_from_vpc_id` - the VPC ID of the initiating VPC.
 - `peer_to_vpc_id` - the VPC ID of the receiving VPC.
 - `peer_from_route_tables` - route tables of the initiating VPC to add routes to the receiving VPC for.
-- `peer_to_vpc_route_tables` - route tables of the receiving VPC to add routes to the initiating VPC for.
+- `peer_to_route_tables` - route tables of the receiving VPC to add routes to the initiating VPC for.
+- `peer_to_region` - The region of the VPC accepting the connection.
+- `peer_to_profile` - The AWS profile credentials to use to accept the peer connection.
+- `peer_to_credentials` - The location of the credentials file to use for accepting the connection.
 - `auto_accept` - specify whether or not this connection should automatically be accepted